mdlawson/ember-handlebars-brunch/README.md

 If you want to use git version of plugin, add `"ember-handlebars-brunch": "git+ssh://git@github.com:saiwong/ember-handlebars-brunch.git"`.

-set the templates compiler in `config.coffee`
+set the templates compiler in `config.coffee` set `precompile` to `true` if you want to enable it

     templates:
+      precompile: true
       defaultExtension: 'hbs'
       joinTo: 'javascripts/app.js' : /^app/